Things are so different now.

 It seems like it's either the warmth or the numbing spot.
 I try to shake off the numb.
 I feel like a bat or a whale-- I send out a heart cry to get some echolocation reading.
 Where am I again?

-Is that puzzle piece I saw in the corner one that fits into my puzzle?
+Is that puzzle piece I saw in the corner one that belongs in my puzzle?
 The colors seem brighter.
-Even the proportions and shape seem different somehow...
+Even the proportions and shape seem different somehow... does that piece belong with my set?
+Did it come from my box?

 Have her puzzle pieces gotten mixed in with mine?